rencheckyoself/single_player_foosball/README.md

 ```

 ### Homography Calculation
 In order to transform the balls image coordinates to world coordinates, the system needs to know some known pairs.
-So you will need to update the `ball_locations.yaml` file in the `table_gameplay_ai/config` directory to adjust for the slight differences in the camera location.
-Included in that directory is a template corresponding to the world positions already listed in the `ball_locations.yaml` file and an .stl for a stand that neatly fits into the circles on the template.
+So you will need to update the `homography_config.yaml` file in the `table_gameplay_ai/config` directory to adjust for the slight differences in the camera location.
+Included in that directory is a template corresponding to the world positions already listed in the `homography_config.yaml` file and an .stl for a stand that neatly fits into the circles on the template.
 Print out two copies of the template, attach them along the middle and and place it on the field.

-Then start up the ball tracking node and echo the `/BallPosition` topic to see the ball's pixel coordinates:
+Then start up the ball tracking node, echo the `/BallPosition` topic in a separate terminal and record the average `(x,y)` pixel values in the `.yaml` file.

 ```
 roslaunch table_vision_sensing start_tracking.launch view_image:=true
 rostopic echo /BallPosition